This policy applies to Deeson Group Ltd and Deeson Publishing Ltd.

-Deeson Group Ltd (the Company) recognises that discrimination and victimisation is unacceptable and that it is in the interests of the Company and its employees to utilise the skills of the total workforce.
+Deeson (the company) recognises that discrimination and victimisation is unacceptable, and that it is in the interests of the company and its employees to utilise the skills of the total workforce.

-Our aim is that our workforce will be truly representative of all sections of society and each employee feels respected and able to give of their best.
+Our aim is that our workforce will be truly representative of all sections of society, and that each employee feels respected and able to give of their best.

 Responsibility for ensuring the effective implementation and operation of the arrangements will rest with the Managing Director.